cysouw/diathesis/text/c11_infinitive.md

 ### Nominal predication {#sec:infinitive-nominal-predication}

 Functionally, the ~~Infinitiv~~ is a nominal form of the verb.
 Consequently, it regularly occurs preceded by a determiner.
 In such usage, German orthography urges for the capitalisation of the infinitive, e.g. *das Laufen* 'the running' [@next a].
-This nominal nature of the infinitive contrasts nicely to the adjectival nature of the participle, e.g. *gelaufene* [@next b] as discussed in the previous chapter (see especially [@sec:participles-adjectives-light-verb-constructions]).
+This nominal nature of the infinitive contrasts nicely to the adjectival nature of the participle, e.g. *gelaufene* [@next b], as discussed in the previous chapter (see especially [@sec:participles-adjectives-light-verb-constructions]).

 ::: ex
 - Das Laufen fällt mir schwer.
 - Die selten gelaufene Distanz fällt mir schwer.
 :::

 Given the nominal nature of the infinitive, there is a close connection between light-verb+infinitive constructions and nominal predication, i.e. constructions of a light verb with a bare noun.
-Nominal predication in German is typically constructed with light verbs *werden*, *sein* or *bleiben* [@duden2009: 812--813].
+Nominal predication in German is typically constructed with the light verbs *werden*, *sein* or *bleiben* [@duden2009: 812--813].
 The parallel between infinitives and nouns is obvious with the future meaning of *werden* [@next a], see [@sec:infinitive-werden-modal], and the continuative meaning of *bleiben* [@next b], see [@sec:infinitive-bleiben].
 However, as illustrated in [@next c], the meaning of *sein*+noun ('identification') is quite different from *sein*+infinitive ('absentive'), see [@sec:infinitive-sein-absentive].

 ::: ex
 - Ich werde Vater. \